 It is frequently the case that the diverse scenarios identified have a wide range of required flowrates (sometimes spanning orders of magnitude).
 If this system is safeguarded with only one safety valve, trouble may be in store.
 When one of the smaller scenarios actually happens, the valve will open.
-Since its capacity is very large compared with that required in this case (as it was designed for the large scenario), it will very rapidly relieve some fluids, and close again as the pressure has dropped.
+Since its capacity is very large compared with the required in this case (as it was designed for the large scenario), it will very rapidly relieve some fluids, and close again as the pressure has dropped.
 However, the scenario is not over yet, so the pressure will build up again, causing the opening and immediate closing of the valve.
-Depending upon the magnitude of the oversizing, the relief valve may cycle, chatter, or flutter.
-Whilst the consequences of all these behaviors require examination, fast opening/closing (chattering) can cause the relief valve to stick open or closed, and in the worst case shatter the valve body.
+The cycle can repeat at a very fast rate, potentially damaging the valve's internals causing it to stick open, closed, or somewhere in between.
 This phenomenon is called "chattering".
 Of course, if the system is safeguarded by a rupture disc chattering is not an issue.
 The following chart on the next page schematizes the chattering cycle.